 So, these oils work in tandem with hydrating products to improve and enhance moisture levels in the skin.

 Facial oils are super simple to use.
-But, there is a very specific way to best use your facial oils if you want to get the best results and the most benefits.
+But, there is a very specific way to use your facial oils to get the best results and the most skin care benefits.

 Because facial oils are, well, oily, they will make an occlusive barrier across the the surface layers of the skin.
 This barrier helps seal in moisture, but it can also seal out other skin care products.
 So, facial oils should be among the last skin care product you apply to the skin.